James-Fleming12/ReShop/README.md

 ## Server Setup:

 **Current Stack**:
+Microservice Oriented Architecture
+    - A microservice for the web client, both mobile clients, and the backend API Connections only need to be made between the backend API and the clients
+    - No inter-client communication

 Frontend: Astro (New), React (Old), SCSS
 Backend: ExpressJS, NodeJS, Prisma
 Testing: Storybook (Frontend), Jest (Backend)